 - posteriorly a thin stalk, trailing behind or attached to the substrate

 - one spherical nucleus in mid-body

 - 2–3 contractile vacuoles near surface

 Pteridomonas pulex is a very small, colorless flagellate that is difficult to find in samples under the coverslip.
 It can be better observed on floating coverslips, on which Pteriodomonas pulex sometimes settles.
 The exact structure of the flagellate can only be seen at high magnification.
-At the base of the apical flagellum arises a ring of fine granulated pseudopodia (s. fig. 1b).
-This feature distinguishes Pteridomonas pulex from the similar species Actinomonas mirabilis (Kent, 1880), which has two such rings of pseudopodia.
+At the base of the apical flagellum a ring of fine granulated pseudopodia arises (s. fig. 1b).
+This feature distinguishes Pteridomonas pulex from the similar species Actinomonas mirabilis (Kent, 1880), which has two such rings.
 A fine stalk of cytoplasm arises from the posterior end of Pteridomonas pulex (s. fig. 1a).
 With this stalk the flagellate can attach itself to the substrate (or coverslip).
-In freely swimming specimens this stalk is sometimes be absent.
+In freely swimming specimens this stalk is sometimes absent.